by Pastor Jim Feeney, Ph.D.

 Remember that Moses’ Law indicated that a biblical divorce (“putting away” in KJV) dissolved the marriage.
 Jesus quoted Moses and used the same Greek word for biblically divorcing, or putting away, the spouse.
 However, it is important to note carefully that Jesus strictly limited Moses’ permission to divorce to cases of marital infidelity.
 It was not a widespread permission by Jesus, but a very narrow one, focused on the essential need for faithfulness between the spouses in a marriage.

 It is obvious from verse 3 of the passage above that at least some of the Pharisees interpreted Moses as permitting divorce (and remarriage after divorce), as they said, “for any and every reason” — a very libertine interpretation that Jesus immediately rejected.
-Jesus’ answer was quite specific: to divorce your wife — “for any and every reason” — is adultery.
+Jesus’ answer was quite specific: to divorce your wife — “for any and every reason” other than for "marital unfaithfulness" — and then marry another is adultery.
 Period.
 And for another man to marry a women so divorced commits adultery with her.

 Jesus did not recognize the validity of divorce and remarriage “for every cause” (KJV).
 He canceled the fairly broad permission to divorce that was given to Israel by Moses “because [their] hearts were hard” (vs. 8).